slowernews/archi-project/README.md

         Use a letter as branch and 2 digits for work progress.
         Example: @house in lisbon.permit-plans+a82

-        Use branch 'r' for releases of subprojects:
+        Use branch 'R' for releases of subprojects:
-        Example: @house in lisbon.concept+r00
+        Example: @house in lisbon.concept+R00

 - keep updated *changelogs* in relevant folders.